Artemis Hospital

 Artemis Hospital is a JCI and NABH accredited hospital in Gurgaon, India.

-The hospital was founded in 2007 by the promoters of the Apollo Group, as a multi specialty hospital providing research and technology oriented medical procedures.
+The hospital was founded in 2007 by the promoters of the Apollo Tyres Group, as a multi specialty hospital providing research and technology oriented medical procedures.
 It acquired the NABH accreditation in 2017 and was the first hospital in Gurgaon to be accredited by Joint Commission International (JCI) in 2013.